-In July 2018 Ofsted conducted a monitoring visit to The National Logistics Academy as part of a series of monitoring visits to a sample of new apprenticeship training providers that are funded through the apprenticeship levy.
+In July 2018 Ofsted conducted a monitoring visit to The National Logistics Academy as part of a series of monitoring visits.
+They sampled the new apprenticeship training providers that are funded through the apprenticeship levy.
 The Ofsted inspectors concluded that The Academy is one of a minority of new providers that was making “significant progress” across all three of their inspection themes:

-1. How much progress have leaders made in ensuring that the provider is meeting all the requirements of successful apprenticeship provision? – significant progress
+1. How much progress the leaders made in ensuring that the provider is meeting all the requirements of successful apprenticeship provision? – significant progress

 2. What progress have leaders and managers made in ensuring that apprentices benefit from high-quality training that leads to positive outcomes for apprentices? – significant progress

 3. How much progress have leaders and managers made in ensuring that effective safeguarding arrangements are in place? – significant progress

 Ofsted specifically highlighted a number of strengths in The Academy’s approach: “Senior leaders have a clear and purposeful strategic ambition to be the leading national provider of high-quality training for the logistics industry.
 They have invested significantly in the resources and capacity to ensure that subcontractor members are supported to deliver the programmes to the required high standards.
 Managers have developed a range of high-quality learning resources.
 Senior leaders and managers have developed rigorous quality-assurance processes to monitor the quality of teaching, learning and assessment.”